 It is a shame that for as long as I have been blogging I haven’t shared a baked zucchini fritter recipe.
-Because growing up, courgette fritters (as my mom called them) were one of those dishes that my mother made very often during the summer months.
-At the time we had a small vegetable garden, where she grew tomatoes, peppers, zucchinis, and eggplants.
+Because growing up, baked courgette fritters (as my mom called them) were one of those dishes that my mother made very often during the summer months.

-Also, as in every recipe with feta cheese, make sure to taste the cheese before adding salt to the recipe.
-In this dish, I used only a ½ teaspoon salt to help extract the juices from the zucchini.
+- Feta Cheese: As it is with any recipe with feta cheese, make sure to taste the cheese before adding salt to the recipe.
+In this dish, I used only a ½ teaspoon of kosher salt to help extract the juices from the zucchini.
 My feta cheese was quite salty so I didn’t add any more salt.
 But if yours is less salty, adjust the amount of salt accordingly.

 How to Make Oven Baked Zucchini Fritters: